FakeItEasy/FakeItEasy/CONTRIBUTING.md

 ## Tests

-All features should be described by MSpec feature tests in the `FakeItEasy.Specs` project.
+All features should be described by [MSpec](https://github.com/machine/machine.specifications) feature tests in the `FakeItEasy.Specs` project.

 There should also be a high level of unit test coverage.
 Our target is 95% unit test coverage (the actual coverage is 93% at the time of writing).
 Any new code that is added should have a similar level of coverage.

 When writing unit tests, use the 3A's pattern (Arrange, Act, Assert) with comments indicating each part.
+New or changed tests should use [FluentAssertions](https://github.com/dennisdoomen/fluentassertions) for the assertion phase.
 E.g.

     // Arrange
     var dummy = A.Fake<IFoo>();